jazzfan2/palindromes/README.md

 Options can be combined but only one (1) language can be set at the time.

-One of more [WORD] arguments may be given if the option -S or -R is used, to which the program will present matching palindromes if existent, given the option settings.
+If the option -S or -R is used with no [WORD] argument(s), the program generates a stream of palindromes, given the option settings.
+If one of more [WORD] arguments are given, the stream of palindromes will be limited to those including these words if existent.

-If neither option -S nor -R are used, one of more [WORD] arguments *must* be given, to which the program will present matching palindromes if existent.
+If neither option -S nor -R are used, one of more [WORD] arguments *must* be given, to which the program will present palindromes if existent with these words at the left side *exclusively*.

 # Author:
 Written by Rob Toscani (rob_toscani@yahoo.com).